Isauuc/automate-for-growth/01-getting-started/README.md

 ## Introduction to Your Content Automation Platform

-Think of this platform as your personal content creation assistant that never sleeps, never gets tired, and always follows your brand guidelines.
+Think of [ViralWave Studio](https://viralwavestudio.com) as your personal content creation assistant that never sleeps, never gets tired, and always follows your brand guidelines.

 ### Platform Overview

-**What This Platform Does:**
+**What ViralWave Studio Does:**
 Imagine having a team of content creators working for you 24/7:
 - A writer who knows your brand voice
 - A graphic designer who creates visuals